Eric Sherbrooke Walker: Military career

 "A day of great excitement for Ewhurst; 8.45 Eric Walker literally flew over on his way to France & landed by the church for breakfast with us.
 Glorious to see him sail humming away into the mist – to what?"

 On 4 July 1915, his 28th birthday, his aeroplane came down behind enemy lines and he was held as a prisoner of war in Germany.
 He is said to have made 36 attempts to escape.
 Apparently, on one occasion, a German girlfriend from before the war helped him by supplying him with wire cutters provided by Baden-Powell hidden inside a piece of ham.
 He kept a diary of that period, published in 2014 as "Avoiding Archie: The Flying Corps Diary of Captain Walker".

 After the First World War ended, he was employed as a temporary captain on the General List, fighting against the Bolsheviks with the British Military Mission in South Russia alongside the White Army in the Russian Civil War.
 He was awarded the Military Cross for his gallantry at Ushun in the Crimea on 8 and 10 March 1920, where he attached himself to the Police Regiment and remained with them throughout the two days of counter-attacks, during which they sustained heavy casualties.
 By his personal example and coolness, under heavy machine-gun fire, he was largely responsible for the decisive success gained.
 In addition, he received the Order of St. Anna and the Order of St. Stanislaus from the White Russian authorities.

 Marriage

 Walker returned to England after the war and became engaged then married to Lady Elizabeth Mary "Bettie" Feilding, the daughter of Rudolph Feilding, 9th Earl of Denbigh, on 26 July 1926.

 Bootlegging

-Needing money to finance his marriage, he ran a bootlegging business, smuggling liquor into America during the Prohibition era, while his fiancée Lady Bettie worked as social secretary in the British Embassy in Washington DC.
+Needing money to finance his marriage, he ran a bootlegging business, smuggling liquor into America during the Prohibition era, while his fiancée Lady Bettie worked as social secretary in the British Embassy in Washington, D.C.
 When Walker shot and wounded a corrupt state trooper who had tried to steal his cache of whiskey, the couple fled to Canada.
 Walker later wrote The Confessions of a Rum-Runner under the pseudonym of "James Barbican"' about his life during this period.